GU4243-ADS/project-3-algorithms-project3_group1/README.md

 ### Result

+With our implementation, we didn't see any significant improvement in performance.
+It is possible that for significance weighting, we may need a better measure than the mere number of co-rated items, as the ratings for such items could diverge significantly.
+The paper suggests significance weighting with Spearman correlation yielded significant improvement, which we didn't experiment in this project.
+Variance weighting, as already suggested, showed similar result.

 ### Contribution Statement

 [default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.